 23. Business consulting has the highest lead generation conversion rate at 27.4%.

-If you consider lead generation and landing page conversion rate statistics by sector, there is a wide gap between sectors because some businesses have significantly high conversions.
+If you consider lead generation and landing page conversion rate statistics by sector, there is a wide gap between sectors.
 For example, for vocational studies and job training, the average landing page conversion rates are high at 6%.
-They are also good for business consulting and travel at 5% while the healthcare sector shows a relatively low rate of 2.8%.
-The consulting sector enjoys the highest landing page conversion rate at 27.4% while the travel industry has the second-highest at 25.1%.
+They are also good for business consulting and travel at 5%, while the healthcare sector shows a relatively low rate of 2.8%.
+The consulting sector enjoys the highest landing page conversion rate at 27.4%, while the travel industry has the second-highest at 25.1%.

-24. Website conversion rate statistics show that more than 60% of B2B companies have six or fewer landing pages.
+24. Website conversion rate statistics show that 62% of B2B companies have six or fewer landing pages.

 The higher the number of pages, the better the chances for more conversions.
-And data related to landing page conversion rates indicate that when companies increase the number of landing pages from 10 to 15 they generate more leads.
+And data related to landing page conversion rates indicate that companies generate more leads when they increase the number of landing pages from 10 to 15.
 In fact, in doing so, the majority of companies boast 55% higher leads.